-12. Although there are subsidies by the University, the College and the Department, what if I finally find myself not being able to afford the exchange?
+12. Although there are subsidies by the University, what if I finally find myself not being able to afford the exchange?
 Is there any loan available to successful applicants?
 If yes, how to apply?

 Yes, there is a CityU Temporary Student Loan for Outbound Exchange Students or Overseas Internship/Activities administered by the Student Development Services.
 Please click here for details.